schneems/schneems/_posts/2017-05-17-ruby-backend-performance-getting-started-guide.md

     - ruby
 ---

 You want a faster app - where should you start?
-At RailsConf 2017 I was in a panel "Performance: performance" moderated by Sam Saffron and joined by Eileen Uchitelle, Rafael Franca, Nate Berkopec, and myself.
+At RailsConf 2017 I was in a panel "Performance: performance" moderated by Sam Saffron and joined by Eileen Uchitelle, Rafael Franca, and Nate Berkopec.
 While we talked about many things, I realized I've never written explicitly about how to go from "zero" to "working on application performance".
 Here's the video from the panel if you're interested:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SMxlblLe_Io" frameborder="0" allowfullscreen></iframe>